jreyesr/steampipe-plugin-blockchain/README.md

 Run `make`, then run `steampipe query`.
 Run `.inspect` inside of it to ensure that the plugin is loaded.

 Alternatively, run `go build -o ~/.steampipe/plugins/hub.steampipe.io/plugins/jreyesr/blockchain@latest/steampipe-plugin-blockchain.plugin *.go`.

+## Dashboard

+There is a dashboard that can be used to explore Bitcoin wallets.
+You input a wallet address in the text combobox at the top, press Enter, and then wait until the widgets below get populated.

+To show the wallet, run `cd mod` and `steampipe dashboard`, then choose the dashboard with title Single Wallet Monitor Dashboard.